pegasus-isi/pegasus/doc/sphinx/migration.rst

 #. **Database upgrade**

-    **RAFAEL** PLEASE UPDATE and also give a summary of the schema changes.
+    In Pegasus 5.0, the database schema has been revised to remove inconsistent/unused indexes, and extended to enable tracking of the **maxrss** and **avg_cpu** properties.

 To migrate your 4.9.x databases to 5.0 refer to the section below on how to use **pegasus-db-admin**.